menu

 HOW JUDGING WORKS

 A qualified panel of three judges—comprised of subject-matter experts and representatives from the partner district use cases selected by the competition organizers—score finalist submissions.
-The following are judging statements judges will use to evaluate Final Deliverable Packages for the Class of 2024-2025:
+The following are judging statements judges used to evaluate Final Deliverable Packages for the Class of 2024-2025:

 • PROJECT PROPOSAL - The proposal presents a clear and concise summary of the project.
 The presentation makes a compelling case for why the proposed solution is the best choice for meeting the goals and constraints of the district use case.